Emergence of the CommTech working group

 Create an exchange platform for PR practitioners

-and interest groups, we offer digital-savvy PR practitioners from the communications industry the opportunity to network with like-minded people.
-For this we use the AG CommTech Teams and our
+Through the cooperation in the topic clusters and interest groups, we offer digital-savvy PR practitioners from the communications industry the opportunity to network with like-minded people.
+For this we use the AG CommTech teams and our LinkedIn group.

 Promote digitization of PR